Sky Sports: Football Fan View

 Designing in two directions drive momentum

-To unblock progress, we produced two parallel design views, data-pessimistic (confirmed data only) and data-optimistic (full vision).
+With initial uncertainty of data availability, I designed for a data minimum and maximum view to compare the bare minimum to the ultimate expeirence.
 This gave product and data teams the context to make prioritisation calls, and gave us a framework to design within rather than waiting for certainty that wasn't coming.

 Rapid AI-prototyping to explore early concepts